hbprosper/RGS/README.md

 # RGS
 ## Introduction
 The Random Grid Search (RGS) algorithm is a simple, but surprisingly effective, way to find rectangular cuts.
-Developed by Harrison Prosper, Chip Stewart, Pushpa Bhat and generalized by Sezen Sekmen to include *box* and *ladder* cuts.
-A box cut is the AND of two-sided cuts, for example (x1 < x < x2) AND (y1 < y < y2), while a ladder cut is the OR of two or more one-sided cuts.
+Developed by Harrison Prosper, Chip Stewart, Pushpa Bhat and generalized by Sezen Sekmen to include *two-sided* and *staircase* cuts.
+A two-sided cut is a cut of the for (x1 < x < x2), while a staircase cut is the OR of two or more one-sided cuts.

 ## Installation
 This package depends on the package [Root](https://root.cern.ch/downloading-root) from CERN and a small package [histutil](https://github.com/hbprosper/histutil) built on top of Root.
 To install Root follow the instructions at the [Root](https://root.cern.ch/downloading-root) website.
 The histutil package may be installed in any convenient place using